teetotum/axios-response-mock/README.md

 # Usage

 Use as any other npm package.
 Typically you would add 'axios-response-mock' to your devDependencies.
+Define any routes you want to intercept, using any combination of matcher options.
+A route is matched when all provided matcher options are matched.

 ```
 import axiosResponseMock from 'axios-response-mock';